 The Edmonton Arts Prizes – Robert Kroetsch City of Edmonton Book Prize

 The Robert Kroetsch City of Edmonton Book Prize was established by the City Council in 1995 and is administered by the Writers’ Guild of Alberta (WGA).
 The prize was renamed in 2011 after the late Robert Kroetsch, who was best known for his Governor General’s Award-winning novel, The Studhorse Man.
 Entries are judged by an independent jury recruited by the WGA.
 The winning author will receive a cash prize (prize amounts for the Edmonton Arts Prizes are currently under review, but will be at least equal to last year.).
 The award is sponsored by Audreys Books, the Edmonton Arts Council and the City of Edmonton.
-The winner will be announced and the prize awarded in the spring of 2023.

-The Robert Kroetsch – City of Edmonton Book Prize recognizes Edmonton authors of books published in English or French (language limitations will be reviewed for 2023/2024) and released in the 12 months (calendar year) prior to the deadline.
+The Robert Kroetsch City of Edmonton Book Prizerecognizes Edmonton authors of books published in English or French (language limitations will be reviewed for 2023/2024) and released in the 12 months (calendar year) prior to the deadline.
 In this context, a book is a published work of fiction, nonfiction, poetry, or drama, written for adults or children.

 The prize recognizes artists that regularly reside in Edmonton and its immediate surrounding counties and Indigenous communities, commonly called the “Greater Edmonton Region.”